mbridak/not1mm/README.md

 ## Other uses for the call field

-- [Freqnency] You can enter a frequency in kilohertz.
+- [A Frequency] You can enter a frequency in kilohertz.
 This will change the band you're logging on.
 If you have CAT control, this will change the frequency of the radio as well.
 - [CW, SSB, RTTY] You can set the mode logged.
 If you have CAT control this will also change the mode on the radio.
 - [OPON] Change the operator currently logging.